lwf/bosun-monitor.github.io/configuration.md

 #### nv(number, scalar)

-If any of the numbers are NaN (caused by some error), set them instead to scalar.
+Change the NaN value during binary operations (when joining two queries) of unknown groups to the scalar.
 This is useful to prevent unknown group and other errors from bubbling up.

 ## Operators